Chunyu Tiying: Biography

-Tiying was the youngest of Chunyu Yi's five daughters.
-Her father was originally a low ranking official, but after studying with a famous doctor, he was promoted to high rank.
-Tiying grew up to be very humble and generous thanks to her father's example, treating everyone equally, regardless of whether the person was of common birth or of the nobility.
-However, after her father couldn't save the life of a noblewoman, the devastated husband claimed that it was Chunyu Yi's treatment that caused the death of his wife.
-As this nobleman was very influential at that time, Chunyu Yi was taken away without a proper investigation.
+Tiying was born in Lingzhi around 190 BC.
+She was the youngest of five daughters of Chunyu Yi.
+While Tiying's father was originally an official in charge of an imperial warehouse responsible for storing grain, he eventually studied with several famous doctors and became a well-known medical practitioner.

+In 176 BC, when Chunyu Tiying was around age 14, her father was accused of malpractice.

 When Chunyu Yi was taken away, he knew he would be subjected to one of the Five Punishments.
-Knowing that he had no one who could appeal for him, he looked at his daughters and said “I will be sent to the capital for punishment where no woman can follow and I have five daughters.
-If only I had a son!”
+Knowing that he had no one who could appeal for him, he looked at his daughters and said "I will be sent to the capital for punishment where no woman can follow and I have five daughters.
+If only I had a son!"
 In the pre-modern China, women did not have a say in the court nor in society, unless they had some sort of special status.
-After hearing what her father said, Tiying made up her mind and followed her father on a journey to the capital.
-On the journey there she endured pain and hunger.

 Once she arrived at the capital, she made an appeal on behalf of her father to Emperor Wen himself instead of going to any of the officials.
 She made the appeal despite knowing that, as a young girl, her appeal would likely be treated with derision and even seen as improper conduct.
 She also took a novel approach in her appeal.
-Instead of her writing about her father's good nature and accomplishments to show he deserved leniency, as might have been expected, she instead wrote about the legal tradition of Five Punishments, showing how cruel and unethical they were.
+Instead of her writing about her father's good nature and accomplishments to show he deserved leniency, as might have been expected, she instead wrote about the legal tradition of the Five Punishments, showing how cruel and unethical they were.